 Acknowledge their absence with an email or letter: You might not be able to be with your father on his special day, but sending him an email or letter will let him know he is not forgotten.
 You can talk about how much he means to you and how much you appreciate him.
 Add photos of yourself so he has something tangible to hold onto as well.
 And make sure it’s handwritten – nothing says I love you more than pen-to-paper communication!

 The Spirituality of Father’s Day

 In many ways, Father’s Day is a spiritual holiday.
 If you’re religious, then it’s about honoring God.
 If you believe in karma, it’s about paying respect to those who have helped you reach where you are today.
 And if you’re not religious or don’t believe in karma, that’s OK too.
-It can be about honoring your father as a man who took care of you when he didn’t have to—or even better, as a man who loves you unconditionally.
+It can be about honoring your father as a man who cared for you when he didn’t have to—or even better, as a man who loves you unconditionally.

 Types of Father Figures

 The type of father figure that makes an impact varies from person to person.
-Parents, step-parents, mentors, teachers, a coach, or even a stranger can serve as a father figure.
-Anyone who takes on a parental role will have an impact on your life.
+Parents, step-parents, mentors, teachers, coaches, or even strangers can serve as father figures.
+Anyone who takes on a parental role will impact your life.
 So don’t be afraid to honor all of your fathers!

 How to Be Thankful for Your Dad

 Thank your dad for being supportive, loving, nurturing, and caring.
 Thank him for working hard to provide a home for you and your family.
 Thank him for taking the time to play with you as a child, even though he was too busy with work to spend time with you.
 If you have kids of your own, thank him for passing on his excellent parenting skills to them.
 Now that may sound like it’s right out of a Hallmark card but remember that not all dads are perfect—or even good—but they’re always worth celebrating because they’re someone’s dad!
 It is never too late or too early to show how much you appreciate everything your father has done for you. -MM